RUCKBReasoning/CoT-KA/README.md

 </p>

 # Setup
-Install and setup environment with requirements.txt.
+Install and setup the environment with requirements.txt.
 All our experiments are conducted on a single (24G) NVidia RTX 3090 GPU.

 The data could be downloaded in [this link](https://drive.google.com/drive/folders/1sQZySYtndIw__FAF15Q3trKosYdr43Mt?usp=drive_link).
 ```